Free with gate admission.

-Don’t miss this fun day of art learning and activities.
-The day begins at 10 a.m. with a presentation in the MacMillan auditorium followed by “speed dating” with the artists.
-We are bringing back this extremely popular format allowing visitors to engage with 6 different artists in 10 minute intervals.
-At the sound of the bell your group moves to the next artist.
-Learn about technique, inspiration and composition while getting to know the artists through antidotes and personal stories.
+Don’t miss this free, fun day of art education and activities guided by the talented Outdoor Painters of Minnesota.
+The day begins at 11 a.m. with a presentation in the MacMillan auditorium.
+Bring your friends for this high-energy "snapshot" format where visitors engage in short conversations and demonstrations with several artists in 10-minute intervals.
+Learn about technique, inspiration and composition while getting to know the artists through anecdotes and personal stories.

 Come prepared for fun!